-- Sandy beach, possibly backed by a low sand berm or dune; or erosion-resistant beach profile having a small lens of mobile sand; - Sandy beach backed by coastal development or shore protection structures; - Cobble, gravel, shingle beach or mixed grain size beach; - Erodible coastal bluffs and cliffs; - Non-erodible coastal bluffs and cliffs;
+- Sandy beach, possibly backed by a low sand berm or dune; or erosion-resistant beach profile having a small lens of mobile sand;

+- Sandy beach backed by coastal development or shore protection structures;

+- Cobble, gravel, shingle beach or mixed grain size beach;

+- Erodible coastal bluffs and cliffs;

+- Non-erodible coastal bluffs and cliffs;

-- Wetlands; and - Alvars 1.
+- Wetlands; and

+- Alvars1.

-The shoreline morphology determines which analysis tools are appropriate for estimating shoreline response.
+The shoreline morphology and flood event history determines which analysis tools are appropriate for estimating shoreline response.
 Details of the specific methods for each coastal setting are given in Sections D.3.7 and D.3.8.

 In all settings, the existing shoreline conditions must be determined.
 These are required to determine the present location of the shoreline; condition of structures; and ascertain if the profile includes an erodible sand berm, dune or bluff that requires consideration of event-based erosion.
+Shoreline response to historical events is a good indicator of whether erosion needs to be evaluated for an FIS.
 Profiles with a shore protection structure in the active coastal zone will require consideration of the structure's influence on flooding (see Section 3.8).

 If required, an appropriate model will be used to yield an eroded profile.
-If the eroded profile results in dune breaching, structure failure, or bluff recession, then an adjusted final profile must be determined.
 Wave setup, runup, overtopping, and overland propagation are then determined for the final profile.
 These results are then used for mapping the flooding hazards.